jerdog/auth0-blog/_posts/2018-08-15-react-and-storybook-a-tale-of-reusability.markdown

 ## Creating A Reusable Button Using React

-To take see the benefits that Storybook gives us, we need to have components to visualize.
+To see the benefits and value that Storybook provides us, we need to have components to visualize.
 Right now, we have none.

 Recall that the Marvel UI Kit offers us the definition of a button that has three presentations: